New Zealand eTA

 - Australian citizens travelling with an Australian passport.

-The ETA Visa must be processed before traveling to New Zealand and it is recommended to do so in advance.
+The eTA must be processed before traveling to New Zealand and it is recommended to do so in advance.

-The response of approval or denial of the Electronic Visa takes a maximum of 72 hours.
+The response of approval or denial of the Electronic Travel Authorization takes a maximum of 72 hours.

-It is very important to have the E-Visa, because without it the airline or cruise ship in which you will travel to New Zealand, will not let you board.
+It is very important to have an eTA, because without it the airline or cruise ship in which you will travel to New Zealand, will not let you board.

 Steps to follow